 Depending on your circumstances, you may be able to get a waiver for POV shipment if it’s geographically impossible to make the drive in time for your report date.

 Per Diem: Your per diem is a daily payment to reimburse you for the out-of-pocket costs for food, lodging and any incidental expenses you incur during your PCS (or while on temporary duty).
-But it’s not a blank check – there’s a limit to how much you can receive for food and lodging!
+But it’s not a blank check – there’s a limit to how much you can receive for food, lodging, and incidental expenses!

 Temporary Lodging Allowance (TLA): TLA covers “higher than normal” expenses incurred by a member or dependent while occupying temporary lodging during an OCONUS PCS.
 In other words, TLA can cover the room rate for your stay at Army Lodging or any of the local hotels in Grafenwoehr.